 This doctoral programme involves interdisciplinary research that cuts across these two disciplines.
-Students are jointly supervised by a member of the Department of Environment and the Department of Politics.
+Students are jointly supervised by a member of the Department of Environment and Geography and the Department of Politics.
 Both Departments have strong research cultures: Environment has a graduate research school of around 40 students and Politics has around 50 research students.

 Previous students have worked on a wide range of topics including: